3453-315h/tsh/README.md

 - If you cannot figure out how to find your Sender-id manually launch the script get-sender-id.py from commandline and you will get a raw output containing chat_id,sender_id,username,type <br>

-After you finished the installation the python script will run as a system service with supervisor.
+Installer will ask if you wish to configure tsh as a system service via systemd or supervisor.
+If you choose supervisor and it is missing, it will be installed.

 ## Usage

+- /help - List locally defined commands
 - /ping - Tests connectivity
 - /dig - Resolve the given domain, supports RR.. example /dig A google.com or /dig MX google.com
 - /mtr - Execute a mtr with a following report